| | We will be glad to conduct this Open

 The Linux experts may make any tunes, patches, and configuration changes they

 want; David Miller's TCP patch is allowed to be used.
+The Linux experts will conduct this phase of

 the Open Benchmark using the following procedures: